 Reykjavik – Best Area to Stay in Iceland for First Timers

 Wondering where to stay in Iceland for a week?
-Reykjavik is a great base.
-It’s close to Iceland’s international airport and most day tours are based out of Reykjavik.
+Reykjavik is a great base, as it’s close to Iceland’s main international airport and most day tours are based out of Reykjavik.

-Laugavegur is the main street through Reykjavik, where you’ll find shopping, eating, and lodging.
-To be in the heart of everything, you’ll want to stay in one of the Reykjavik hotels close to Laugavegur.
-Be warned if you stay right on Laugavegur, you may hear partiers well into the wee hours.
-Slightly outside this area are East Town and West Town, each no more than 20 minutes walking from the city center.
+Be warned if you stay right on Laugavegur, however, you may hear partiers well into the morning.
+Slightly outside this area are East Town and West Town, each no more than 20 minutes walking from the city centre.

 Cheapest Hostels in Reykjavik: